 If you take any medications that increase acetylcholine, talk to your doctor before taking phosphatidylserine.

-These drugs are usually prescribed for Alzheimer’s and include Aricept, Exelon, and Razadyne.
-(50)
+These drugs are usually prescribed for treatment of Alzheimer’s disease and include Aricept, Exelon, and Razadyne.

 Since phosphatidylserine also increases acetylcholine, it can alter these drugs’ effectiveness and amplify their side effects.

-Lastly, since there’s no reliable data on the safety of phosphatidylserine for pregnant or breastfeeding women, supplements should be avoided.
-(51)
+Lastly, since there’s no reliable data on the safety of phosphatidylserine for pregnant or breastfeeding women, these groups should avoid PS supplements.

-It is one of the few brain supplements with proven benefits for our most vulnerable populations — seniors and children.
+It is one of the few brain supplements with proven benefits for the most vulnerable populations, seniors and children.

-And it is the only brain supplement that has received a qualified stamp of approval from the FDA for age-related cognitive decline and dementia in seniors.
+And it is the only brain supplement to receive a qualified stamp of approval from the FDA for treatment of age-related cognitive decline and dementia in seniors.